nikithamarythomas/skindisease/README.md

 DEPLOYMENT
 Instructions on how to deploy the application

 TROUBLESHOOT
-Common issues and solutions:
+----Common issues and solutions:----
 Installation Errors: Ensure all dependencies are installed correctly.
 Server Issues: Check for port conflicts or missing environment variables.

+ACKNOWLEDGEMENTS
+Special thanks to the developers and contributors who helped build this project.
+Additionally, acknowledgment for the dataset sources and any libraries used.